 - The Greek version of Theodotion

-There were numerous Greek versions of the Hebrew Old Testament circulating within the Jewish and Jewish-Christian communities.
+Numerous Greek versions of the Hebrew Old Testament circulated within the Jewish and Jewish-Christian communities.
 Geza Vermes notes,

 The Qumran Scrolls of the Old Testament represent several textual or recension traditions and not just a single one.
 Some biblical books testify to the textus receptus of the later Masoretic tradition; others, especially the books of Samuel and Jeremiah and the chronology of Kings, echo the Hebrew underlying the Greek Bible; others will correspond to the Samaritan version.